chocoluffy/image-reverse-search-engine/README.md

 # Overview

-The final competition is hosted at [Kaggle](https://www.kaggle.com/c/cs5785-fall18-final).
+The competition is hosted at [Kaggle](https://www.kaggle.com/c/cs5785-fall18-final).

 We finally achieve score of 0.47029 at the public leaderboard, ranked at 1st place at both public and private leaderboard.